k33g/k33g.github.com/_posts/2011-08-14-JO-COFFEESCRIPT.md

 ---

 layout: post
-title: Jo + CoffeeScript : the ultimate weapon for mobile development ? info : Jo + CoffeeScript
+title: Jo and CoffeeScript : the ultimate weapon for mobile development ? info : Jo and CoffeeScript

 ---

-#Jo + CoffeeScript : the ultimate weapon for mobile development ?
+#Jo and CoffeeScript : the ultimate weapon for mobile development ?

 This weekend, i started reading **["CoffeeScript: Accelerated Development JavaScript (by Trevor Burnham)"](http://pragprog.com/book/tbcoffee/coffeescript)**.
 I use javascript to development mainly mobile, my favorite framework is **[Jo](http://joapp.com/)**, so my question is: can I use **Jo** with **CoffeeScript** ?
 Looks like it works (i'll dig the topic) :